wp-plugins/wp-ajaxify-comments/readme.txt

 * (Smooth) scrolling to new comment after new comment has been posted
 * Update browser address bar to show comment URL after new comment has been posted
 * Abort plugin initialization on pages and posts where comments are not enabled
-* Info popup overlay when complete page reload is performed in fallback mode
+* Info overlay when complete page reload is performed in fallback mode

 = 0.0.2 =
 * Fixed error with warning and info notices on admin page "Plugins"